codeoverflow-org/nodecg-io-docs/docs/samples/ahk.md

 ### Configure the AutoHotkey sample bundle

-1. In NodeCG, create a new ahk service instance using the left upper menu.
+1. In NodeCG, create a new ahk service instance.
-2. Enter the host and port of the HotkeylessAHK Server.
+2. Enter the host and port of the HotkeylessAHK Server:
-   The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your host and port in monaco (the text-editor on the right) in this format:

     ```json
     {